 DuPont is just one of hundreds of traditionally structured companies that have turned to franchising as a method of guaranteeing a future channel of distribution for their products.
-The movement to include merger and acquisition as a strategy to develop and expand franchise systems has reached almost epidemic proportions in recent years, and it doed not appear that there will be any slowdown.
+The movement to include merger and acquisition as a strategy to develop and expand franchise systems has reached almost epidemic proportions and it does not appear that there will be any slowdown.

-In October, The Franchise Company of Toronto, a franchisor of property and business services, acquired Paul Davis Systems, an industry leader in the area of insurance restoration.
-Earlier in the year they had added Stained Glass Overlay to its cluster of brand named franchise programs.
-Service Master Inc.’s Merry Maid, Orkin Pest Control, Terminex, Chem Lawn, and Furniture Medic show the common thread in much of today’s acquisitions.
-As with HFS, an overview reveals management’s goal of targeting companies that form a strong network because of the symmetry between their customer bases.
-In June, Consolidated Vision Group, Inc., acquired Texas State Optical, a network of 112 primarily franchised locations based in Beaumont, Texas.
+In the property and business services industry, The Franchise Company of Toronto acquired Paul Davis Systems, an industry leader in the area of insurance restoration, after adding Stained Glass Overlay to their cluster of brand-named franchise programs.
+Consolidated Vision Group, Inc., acquired Texas State Optical, a network of 112 primarily franchised locations based in Beaumont, Texas.
+Service Master Inc.’s Merry Maid, Orkin Pest Control, Terminex, Chem Lawn, and Furniture Medic show the common thread in many of these acquisitions – an overview reveals management’s goal of targeting companies that form a strong network because of the symmetry between their customer bases.

 Acquisition fever is running high – and with good reason.
 While domestic markets continue to shrink as a growth opportunity for some brands, companies are eyeing other established channels of distribution as a way of achieving a dedicated route to market or to better utilize their established infrastructure.
 “Under these conditions, teaming up makes sense if it is done for the right reasons and the underling methodology is sound,” says Craig Corey, vice president of DuPont Flooring Systems.
 “We wanted to make sure we had the capability to adequately operate a flooring contractor business before we started to ask people to pay us money to be part of the network we wanted to create.
 We also wanted to be able to deliver the value to those same people and, through them, to their customers.”